sc-ventures/cloudbreak-documentation/docs/common/create-adv-4.md

 #### External sources

-You can register external sources with Cloudbreak and then select them during cluster create.
+You can register external sources with Cloudbreak, and then select and attach them during cluster create.
 To register external sources with Cloudbreak, refer to:

 * [Using an external authentication source](external-ldap.md)
 * [Using an external database](external-db.md)